 that soil and ground water conditions are satisfactory for a septic

 Once your septic system has been constructed by a licensed septic

-system contractor, we will perform an inspection to insure that the
+system contractor, we will perform an inspection to ensure that the

 contractor constructed the system to meet current regulations.